kelsieking23/AnalysisTool/README.md

 # AnalysisTool
-This analysis tool, made for the [Bevan and Brown Lab](https://bevanbrownlab.com/),is a GUI that automates the creation of timeseries graphs from .xvg files.
+This analysis tool, made for the [Bevan and Brown Lab](https://bevanbrownlab.com/), is a GUI that automates the creation of timeseries graphs from .xvg files.
 Support for more graph and file types is coming!

 ## Requirements
 You must have python 3.7 or earlier.
 If you have **python 3.8** or later, **the program will not work.** If you have python 3.8, you can create a virtual environment with a python 3.7 interpreter.